Improvised Living History

 By the end of this module you will be able to demonstrate:

-- At the end of the project students will receive verbal tutor feedback in a group session.
+At the end of the project students will receive verbal tutor feedback in a group session as well as formative, written feedback.

 Assessment items, weightings and deadlines